Thilo87/Schlangeninsel/README.md

 # Schlangeninsel
-A simple console adventure game written in Python.
+A simple console RPG written in Python.
 Language: German.